Mastercraft-Apps/Fixed-Heliactyl/README.md

-This is a fork of Heliactyl v12, made to maintain this project alive a little longer...

 ![Heliactyl](https://github.com/OvernodeProjets/Heliactyl-fixed/assets/73477238/fe5aaf5c-1c01-4145-b37a-b91b184354b5)

 <hr>

+# This is a fork of Heliactyl v12,
 # Heliactyl • The modern client panel for Pterodactyl

 All features: